Park Fire: Closures and evacuations

 The fire prompted evacuation orders for parts of Butte, Shasta and Tehama counties, including residential areas near Chico and the city's airport.
 By the morning of Thursday, July 25, more than 4,000 people were subject to evacuation orders, including the entire community of Cohasset.
 Included in the evacuation orders were specific areas to evacuate and shelter large and small animals.
 The Tehama County Sheriff's Office provided short escorts into specific evacuation zones for owners to evacuate or care for animals that may have been left behind.
 The North Valley Animal Disaster Group hosted many evacuated pets and large animals for those evacuated due to the fire.
 On July 28, Shingletown was evacuated on the north side of the fire.
-On July 30, two women were arrested for re-entering Cohasset while it remained under a mandatory evacuation order and a man was separately arrested for entering an evacuation zone in Shingletown.
+On July 30, two women were arrested for re-entering Cohasset while it remained under a mandatory evacuation order.
+Another man was arrested for entering an evacuation zone in Shingletown.
 The last remaining evacuation warnings, for parts of Tehama County, were lifted on August 20.

-On Saturday, July 27, Lassen Volcanic National Park closed to the public: evacuating visitors from campgrounds, employees from park housing, and cancelling reservations.
+On Saturday, July 27, Lassen Volcanic National Park closed to the public, evacuating visitors from campgrounds, employees from park housing, and cancelling reservations.
 Park officials cited concerns that the Park Fire could encroach upon the national park's western side, including Manzanita Lake and park headquarters in the community of Mineral.
 The fire did not burn into the park itself, which partially reopened on August 17.

 The closed portion of California State Route 32 reopened on August 15.